mcguffin/acf-wp-objects/README.md

  - Add options to several ACF Fields allowing to edit the Post Title and Content, Site Title, Description and Logo, ...
  - Select fields for Post Types and Taxonomies
+ - Location Rules for Post Type and Taxonomy properties (Like Builtin, Public, ...)